 In Missouri, child support is calculated by what is called the Form 14.
 It has several factors that are accounted for, and it helps to have an idea of the following information when calculating child support:

 Note that just because you have 50/50 custody does not mean that you are not going to have to pay child support.
-Most of the cases when there is a 50/50 custody plan, the parent who makes less money gets child support from the other parent.
+In most cases when there is a 50/50 custody plan, the parent who makes less money gets child support from the other parent.
 Because most cases include child support, let’s break down each of these variables.

 This should be pretty easy.
 Look at your last pay stub and you can see what you are making this year, and can usually come pretty darn close to what your income is going to be this year if you are not already a salaried employee.
 When it comes to bonuses, we look at how often you have gotten them in the past and if you can count on it in the future.
 If you received $5,000 in bonuses above your base pay for the last three years, odds are the Court is going to say you are going to be making that in the foreseeable future.
 Sometimes we do a three- to five-year average to see what you can expect as your bonuses for Form 14 purposes.
 Bonuses can also include a car allowance or something like that, which can be added to your income.